bilgino/angularforddd/README.md

 Mapper checklist:

-- When using model-driven reactive forms a bidirectional mapping is a must
+- Bidirectional mapping is inevitable if using model-driven reactive forms
-- We can use the mapper pattern in the repository service to elaborate a pure model
+- The mapper pattern in the repository service assists to elaborate a pure model
-- Don't map to view models in the repository service as view models may require multiple sources
+- Don't map view models in the repository service because view models may require multiple sources

 **» REST, HATEOAS & CO.**<br/>